How Do I Trade Forex Using USDX Chart

 This index chart is one of the instruments used by traders to forecast exchange rates of other currency pairs in comparison to the US dollar.

-In the stock market, the stock index(Dow Jones Index, NASDAQ Composite, S&P) is used to show the general condition of the stock market.
-In the forex market, the USDX is used to show the general trend of the forex rates.
+In the stock market, the stock index(Dow Jones Index, NASDAQ Composite, S&P) is used to illustrate the general condition of the stock market.
+In the market, the USDX is used to show and illustrate the overall trend of the rates.

 USDX FORMULA